Itraconazole: Chemistry

 The itraconazole molecule has three chiral carbons.
 The two chiral centers in the dioxolane ring are fixed in relation to one another, and the triazolomethylene and aryloxymethylene dioxolane-ring substituents are always cis to each other.
 The clinical formulation is a 1:1:1:1 mixture of four stereoisomers (two enantiomeric pairs).

 History

 Itraconazole was approved for medical use in the United States in 1992.

-It was designated an orphan drug by both the U.S. Food and Drug Administration (FDA) and the European Medicines Agency (EMA).
+It was designated an orphan drug by both the US Food and Drug Administration (FDA) and the European Medicines Agency (EMA).